East Asia·South Korea·Updated May 3, 2026

 What scams target tourists in Gyeongju?

 The most frequently reported tourist scams in Gyeongju are Overpriced Tourist Restaurants Near Bulguksa Temple, Taxi Overcharging from Gyeongju KTX Station, Accommodation Overpricing During Cherry Blossom and Silla Festival Periods.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Kyoto and Beijing.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Gyeongju?

-Taxis in Gyeongju carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Gyeongju carry documented risk for tourists — 2 transport-related scams are on record.
 Insist on using the meter or use the Kakao T app to book and price-check the journey before entering the cab.
 City buses also run from the KTX station to central Gyeongju at a fraction of the cost.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Gyeongju safe at night for tourists?